alandipert/lector/README.md

-`lector` reads Ruby data as a string or from a file without evaluating any code.
+`lector` reads Ruby data as a string or from a file without evaluating the code it reads.

 # Usage